DataDog/hiring-engineers/answers.md

 ### Agent Check

-Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+<b>Part 1: Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.</b>

 Read documentation on [Agent Checks](https://docs.datadoghq.com/developers/agent_checks/), researched how to generate a [random number in Python](https://www.pythoncentral.io/how-to-generate-a-random-number-in-python/).